There are several indications that an athlete may have some bad data, including the following:

 - There are bumps or jagged drops on the athlete’s mean max power curve

 Once you have determined there is bad data, the next step is to pinpoint its location in your workout(s).
+Scroll down below for a video tutorial.

 Find the bad data